master3395/YOURLS-Upload-and-Shorten/README.md

 ### Installation

-1. Upload the plugin folder to `/user/plugins/YOURLS-Upload-and-Shorten-Advanced/`
+1. Use the [Download Plugin](https://github.com/krissss/yourls-download-plugin) or manually upload to `/user/plugins/`
 2. Activate the plugin in your YOURLS admin panel
 3. Configure settings in "Upload Settings" page
 4. Start uploading files!